kstenerud/concise-encoding/cbe-specification.md

 ### Type Code

-All objects begin with a type code, followed by a possible payload (depending on the type).
-Of note, the integers from -100 to 100 are encoded directly into the type code with no payload.
+All objects encoded in CBE begin with a type code, followed by a possible payload (depending on the type).

+**Note**: Integers from -100 to 100 can be encoded directly into the type code with no payload.

 | Hex | Type                                              | Payload                                  |
 | --- | ------------------------------------------------- | ---------------------------------------- |